garagehive/garagehive.github.io/docs/garagehive-using-emailing-feature.md

 ---
 layout: docs
-title: Using Emailing Feature in Garage Hive
+title: Setting Up and Using Emailing Feature in Garage Hive
 ---

 ## In this article